MainulDip/AiMlStudy/pandas-basics.md

 ### Pandas:
 ITs a Python library used for working with data sets.
-It has functions for analyzing, cleaning, exploring, and manipulating data.
+It has functions for analyzing, cleaning, exploring, and manipulating data